gbabohernest/100-Days-of-Code/progress/progress.md

 **Today's Progress:**

 - I continue to work on improving my skills in python.
 Today, I started with a challenge on codewars that checks if a number is a prime number.
 I was asked to write a function that checks if a number is a prime number and return True if it is else False.

 - Still solving codewars python challenges, I wrote a function that takes a list containing the names of people that like an item and return a display text as shown in example below.

   - [] --> "no one likes this"
   - ["Peter"] --> "Peter likes this"
   - ["Jacob", "Alex"] --> "Jacob and Alex like this"
   - ["Max", "John", "Mark"] --> "Max, John and Mark like this"
   - ["Alex", "Jacob", "Mark", "Max"] --> "Alex, Jacob and 2 others like this"

+- Find the Parity Outlier in the list of integers and return the outlier.
+Using list, I created this function that return the outlier from a list of integers that is either entirely comprised of odd or even integers.